 Crisis Planning coordinated the steps taken to face the Covid-19 pandemic in cooperation with the Public Health Authorities and in line with the emergency response plans in place at the airports.
 Also, steps and actions geared towards ensuring protection and safeguarding the health of passengers during their stay at the airport facilities were put in place at all 7 airports when passenger traffic began, under supervision by Plans and Programming and with a view to achieving full compliance with regulatory requirements, best practices and air transport protocols adopted by competent International and European Organizations (ICAO, EASA and ACI).
 Such steps and actions included, among other things, floor markings, delimitation posts and audiovisual information (announcements, signs, and screens) about maintaining social distancing, wall-mounted disinfectant dispensers spread out inside terminals, protective fiberglass panels at all passenger service counters.
 In addition, cleaning services were strengthened and particular emphasis was placed on the disinfection of heavily visited and used spaces, surfaces and equipment.

-The ARFF fleet was strengthened by ordering 2 new state-of-the-art rescue and fire fighting vehicles.
+The ARFF fleet was strengthened by ordering 5 new state-of-the-art rescue and fire fighting vehicles.
+Moreover, two readiness drills took place from November to December 2020 at the airports of Skiathos and Mytilene.